 Myth 2: We should teach one letter per week.

 As mentioned above, children learn letters at a variety of rates and orders.
 I strongly believe that teaching one letter per week is not effective, and I would argue that by using this method, you are significantly delaying children’s letter acquisition and growth.
 Let me explain.
 Let’s say that your name is Abby.
 Because studies show that children typically learn the letters in their names first, Abby most likely already knows the letters Aa and Bb.
 However, using the “One Letter Per Week” method, she has just spent two weeks in the classroom staring at two letters that she already knows!
 During these two weeks, she could have been introduced to ten letters (if you chose the method of introducing one letter per day), or a variety of different letters (if you chose the method of introducing letters in children’s names each day).
 If you would like to learn more about one letter cycles that has strong data supporting its effectiveness, check out this article on the Enhanced Alphabetic Knowledge instruction.
+Our curriculums take the guesswork out of teaching best practices and letter cycles!
+See them HERE!

 Myth 3: We only need to focus on uppercase letters when we first teach the alphabet.

 Many teachers choose to introduce uppercase letters first.
 I assume that this belief came from the idea that children can developmentally write more uppercase letters than lowercase letters at a younger age.
 Programs such as Handwriting Without Tears teach uppercase letters first, because many uppercase letters consist of horizontal and vertical lines, which children are developmentally capable of drawing before slanted and curved lines.
 However, take a little stroll around your house or school.
 The world is full of both uppercase and lowercase letters.
 Think about names, which children love to learn.
 Names consist of ONE uppercase letter and the rest lowercase.
 Open a children’s book.
 Chances are extremely likely that you are going to see mostly lowercase letters.
 There is very little research related to if it is best to introduce uppercase or lowercase letters first (besides when it comes to handwriting).
 Therefore, I again rely on the practices of the Enhanced Alphabetic Knowledge approach linked above.
 I believe that we can and should expose children to both the uppercase and lowercase letters at the same time.
 While children may not be able to write both the uppercase and lowercase letter forms, they can certainly be exposed to how the lowercase letters are formed.
 While they may not be able to write the lowercase versions of the letters, they can practice the letter formation with their fingers in sand trays or by forming the letters with their fingers on the carpet.
+Here are some alphabet mats that guide you along the way of play!
 Exposing children to both uppercase and lowercase letters at the same time opens the door to greater letter acquisition.

 Myth 4: Tracing letters is the most effective way to apply letter knowledge.